 The Departed (2006)

-Scorsese’s Boston-based undercover crime thriller is actually a remake of Infernal Affairs and, as such, the premise should sound pretty familiar: A police officer is actually a mole sent in by a gang to find out what the cops have on them while a police office is infiltrating the same gang; a mental chess match occurs.
+Another masterpiece in this list of best gangster movies of all time is Scorsese’s Boston-based undercover crime thriller.
+It is actually a remake of Infernal Affairs and, as such, the premise should sound pretty familiar: A police officer is actually a mole sent in by a gang to find out what the cops have on them while a police office is infiltrating the same gang; a mental chess match occurs.
 The Departed wins its own place on this list though – not least because it marks Matt Damon and Leonardo DiCaprio’s best performances to date.
 Whichever way you look at it, the movie is an absolutely brilliant Americanization of a great Chinese film.
 While Infernal Affairs does cool, elegant symmetry between the two protagonists flawlessly, Scorsese’s version (feeling a lot like the stuff of his golden years) dots the i's, crosses the t's, and puts Dropkick Murphys on the soundtrack.
-Get it here.

 Reservoir Dogs (1992)

-Tarantino has long wanted us to know about his capacity for dreaming up controversial dialogue and savage violence.
+A master mind behind some of the best gangster movies of all time, Tarantino has long wanted us to know about his capacity for dreaming up controversial dialogue and savage violence.
 He’s an auteur known for kitsch and gore; Reservoir Dogs is no different in that respect.
 In fact, the film’s unsettlingly tragic ending gives us a sense of Tarantino as a master of excess.
 Yet, with the portrait he paints of the ill-fated friendship between Mr. White and Mr. Orange and how he shows the bad guys wiling away the boring hours between jobs, the movie is also a window into the everyday (and sometimes quite mundane) life of individuals.
 It’s unexpectedly moving.
-Get it here.

 The Usual Suspects (1995)